Byrne Student Success Center

 Living Learning Programs are residential communities where students live and learn together in an on-campus dormitory.

-The Future Educators Living Learning Community welcomes freshman students who major in Interdisciplinary Studies in the Department of Teaching, Learning, and Culture (TLAC) or the Department of Educational Psychology (EPSY).
+The Future Educators Living Learning Community welcomes freshman students who major in Education in the Department of Teaching, Learning, and Culture (TLAC) or the Department of Educational Psychology (EPSY).

 Members of the Future Educators Living Learning Program are a part of a community of scholars who share a common career goal – teaching.
 These students will take courses together, participate in engaging activities and events, and develop close relationships with faculty and staff in the college.